skip to main content

 Overview

-The course is designed to be practical, and therefore applied skills are developed through practical laboratory classes and laboratory simulations.
+The programme is designed to be practical, therefore applied skills are developed through practical laboratory classes and laboratory simulations.
 Transferable skills are crucial to your progression and employability.
-This course aims to develop these skills through presentations, scientific writing, analysis and interpretation of results, group work, problem solving, research and critical evaluation; all of which will enhance personal development and career prospects.
+This programme aims to develop these skills through presentations, scientific writing, analysis and interpretation of results, group work, problem solving, research and critical evaluation; all of which will enhance your personal development and career prospects.

 The course will be delivered over 4 semesters which is equivalent to 2 years of study.